-- y Restore will not ask whether it should abort the restore if gets a tape error.
-It will always try to skip over the bad tape block(s) and continue as best it can. - m Restore will extract by inode numbers rather than by file name.
-This is useful if only a few files are being extracted, and one wants to avoid regenerating the complete pathname to the file. - h Restore extracts the actual directory, rather than the files that it references.
+- y Do not ask whether to abort the restore in the event of tape errors.
+Restore always tries to skip over the bad tape block(s) and continue as best it can. - m Extract by inode numbers rather than by file name.
+This is useful if only a few files are being extracted, and one wants to avoid regenerating the complete pathname to the file. - h Extract the actual directory, rather than the files that it references.
 This prevents hierarchical restoration of complete subtrees from the tape.